This very detailed tutorial will show you step-by-step how to make a beautiful, perfect large gumpaste rose from start to finish.

 - How to Make and Color Gumpaste Rose Leaves

-Ok, moving on to actually making the gumpaste rose.
 First I’ll say that there are a multitude of ways to make a rose.
 I’m going to show you what I do.
-Hopefully it gives you a great starting off point and you can adjust it to what works best for you.
+Hopefully, it gives you a great starting off point and you can adjust it to what works best for you.

-Supplies You’ll Need for the Large Gumpaste Rose:
+Supplies You’ll Need to Make a Large Gumpaste Rose:

-- Shaping tool like this one (This is handy to maneuver the petals around when you’re attaching them.)
+- Shapers: (This is optional, but they’re very handy to maneuver the petals around when you’re attaching them.)

-- Ball Tool Set (You don’t absolutely HAVE to have this but it’s really useful in giving your petals a nice curve.)
+- Ball Tools: (You don’t absolutely HAVE to have this but it’s really useful in giving your petals a nice curve.)

-- Pasta roller attachment for KitchenAid, or a manual pasta roller (Ok, you don’t HAVE to have this, but it is pretty awesome if you do.
+- Wilton Fondant 9 Inch Rolling Pin or Pasta Roller Attachment (Ok, you don’t HAVE to have a pasta roller attachment, but it is pretty awesome if you do.
 You can get your gumpaste really thin and even with a pasta roller.)

-- 18 guage floral wires (I usually get the paper covered wires.)
+- 18 gauge floral wires: I usually get the paper covered wires.

 - Floral tape

-- One inch styrofoam ball (Try to get the compressed styrofoam…it’s smoother.)
+- 1 inch styrofoam ball: Try to get the compressed styrofoam…it’s smoother.

-- Optional: Wire cutters (Because you may need to cut your wires shorter, so go ahead and get the bigger ones…they’ll cut through almost anything.)
+- Wire cutters: Because you may need to cut your wires shorter, so go ahead and get the bigger ones…they’ll cut through almost anything.

-- Shaping Foam (You’ll use this with your ball tool to give the petal curves.)
+- Gumpaste shaping foam: (You’ll use this with your ball tool to give the petal curves.)

 Making the Base:

 Other’s prefer to use the styrofoam cones you can buy at cake decorating supply stores.
-None of the places that are located near me, keep those in stock and frankly, sometimes I just don’t think ahead to order them.
+None of these places near me, keep those in stock and frankly, sometimes I just don’t think ahead to order them.

-Next squirt in some hot glue and insert your wires that you taped together.
+Next squirt in some hot glue and insert the wires that you taped together.
 Let it firm up fully.